nmenant/iControl_LX_Lab/module1/lab1.rst

 to acting as the interface to *restjavad* and the iControl REST API.

 ..
 NOTE::
-    In the diagram above, the orange line represents an iControl REST services that ships with the iWorkflow platform.
+    In the diagram above, the orange line represents an iControl REST resource that ships with the iWorkflow platform.
 The green line represents a REST call to a custom iControlLX extension written for NodeJS.